Since 1891, Kiwis have been part of CIM/OMF

-The first missionary from New Zealand was Annie Harrison from Christchurch, who was sent by the newly formed Council in Melbourne.
-She set sail with the party in August 1891.
-The North and South Island Councils were formed on June 1, 1894, with Mr W. Brakenrig as Honorary Secretary in Auckland and Mr J. Wilkinson as Honorary Secretary in Dunedin to help mobilise and process new workers.
-In 1951, the North and South Island Councils merged to form the National Council.
+The first missionary from New Zealand was Annie Harrison from Christchurch, who set sail in August 1891.
+The North and South Island Councils were formed on June 1, 1894, to help mobilise and process new workers.
+And in 1951, the North and South Island Councils merged to form the National Council.

 Today, the National Council is led by Chairman Mr. John Good, and thirteen other members that represent a wide range of constituents within the New Zealand church.